 “In a number of incidents, drivers have parked their affected vehicles inside their garages and removed the keyless fobs, only to later discover that the engines never actually turned off,” the lawsuit says.

 The lawsuit says that since 2009, the National Highway Traffic Safety Administration has received 27 complaints over keyless ignition risks.

 What Can I Do About a Keyless Ignition Defect or Other Defective Auto Part Injury?

 It is tragic that keyless vehicle technology has allegedly led to deaths.
 Remember, you can hold a manufacturer liable if a defective product has harmed you.
 Manufacturers should be held responsible if they put consumers at risk.

 If you have been injured or your loved one has been killed due to a defective auto part or recalled vehicle, speak to our attorneys about your legal rights.
 We can investigate the incident and determine if you can hold a manufacturer liable, possibly entering into a settlement or class action case.

-Follow our social media sites for news about vehicle accidents in D.C., Maryland and Virginia.
+Follow our social media sites for news about vehicle accidents in Virginia.